-The world of Alicization, named “Underworld”, isn’t quite like the other virtual worlds that we’ve previously been exposed to in the Sword Art Online universe.
+The world of Alicization, “Underworld”, isn’t quite like the other virtual worlds that we’ve previously been exposed to in the Sword Art Online universe.
 While worlds like Aincrad, Alfheim and Gun Gale Online did their best to emulate realism as much as possible, it was still very clear that what Kirito and his friends were experiencing was a simulation.
-It had menus.
+It was gameified.
 The characters were somewhat limited to the mechanics of the game.
 For many, these virtual worlds were preferable to reality.
-Even Aincrad, which simulated death itself by actually killing off any players who died in the game in the real world, still aimed to be the ultimate escapist fantasy that Akihiko Kayaba so desperately dreamed of.
+Even Aincrad, which simulated death itself by actually killing off players who died in the game in the real world, still aimed to be the ultimate escapist fantasy that Akihiko Kayaba so desperately dreamed of.
 So much so that the likes of Kirito and Asuna, along with many others, were able to create whole new lives in these worlds that were far happier and more rewarding than anything they’d have ever experienced in their real lives.

 Yet, none of these virtual worlds came even remotely as close to simulating reality as Underworld does.
-You see, Underworld is not a mere video game.
+You see, Underworld isn’t a video game.
 It’s not aiming to be an escapist fantasy.
 It’s a near perfect simulation of reality, and is it’s own living, breathing fantasy world.
 And unlike the world of Alfheim where you can be anything and do anything, it’s a harsh one full of hardships, corruption and unfairness.
 Just like the real world.

 This is first put on display during Kirito and Eugeo’s first encounter with monsters, when they fight the group of goblins in episode 4.
 Normally, such an encounter would be a breeze, but in Underworld, the fight was a brutal challenge that the boys barely managed to come out of alive.
 The injuries were very real, the mental strain on the boys was ever present, with Eugeo being literally paralyzed by fear, and blood and guts were spilled as Kirito cut his way through the monsters.
 This wasn’t a fun, virtual reality battle, this was a battle for their lives, complete with all the trauma and violence that comes with such a battle in the real world.